mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 ![Reinforcement Learning Multi-Armed Bandit state graph]({{site.baseurl}}/images/reinforcement_learning_multi_armed_bandit_state_utility.png){:class="img-responsive"}

-Here I will consider the case were $$N=3$$ meaning that we have 3 possible actions (3 arms).
+I will consider the case were $$N=3$$ meaning that we have 3 possible actions (3 arms).
 I will call this example a **three-armed testbed**.
-Moreover I will use a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) for the reward function, meaning that the rewards are either 0 or 1.
+A similar case has been considered by Sutton and Barto in [chapter 2.1 of their book]((https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html)), however they used a 10-armed bandit and a Gaussian distribution to model the reward function.
+Here I will use a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution), meaning that the rewards are either 0 or 1.
 From the initial state $$s_{0}$$ we can choose one of three arms (A, B, C).
 The first arm (A) return a positive reward of 1 with 30% probability, and it returns 0 with 70% probability.
 The second arm (B) returns a positive reward in 50% of the cases.
 The third arm (C) returns a positive reward with 80% probability.
 The utility of each action is: 0.3, 0.5, 0.8.
 The utility can be estimated at runtime using an **action-utility (or action-value) method**.
 If the action $$a$$ has been chosen $$k_{a}$$ times leading to a series of reward $$r_{1}, r_{2},...,r_{k_{a}}$$ then the utility of this specific action can be estimated through:

 $$ Q(a) = \frac{r_{1}, r_{2},...,r_{k_{a}}}{k_{a}} $$

 It is helpful to play with this example and try different strategies.
-A similar case has been considered by Sutton and Barto in [chapter 2.1 of their book]((https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html)).
+Before playing we need a way to measure exploration and exploitation.
+In the next sections I will quantify **exploitation** using the **average cumulated reward** and **exploration** using the [Root Mean Square Error (RMSE)](https://en.wikipedia.org/wiki/Root-mean-square_deviation) between the true utility distribution and the average estimation.
+When both the RMSE and the average cumulated reward are low, the agent is using an exploration-based strategy.
+On the other hand, when the RMSE and the average cumulated reward are high, the agent is using an exploitation-based strategy.
 To simplify our lives I created a Python module called `multi_armed_bandit.py` which has a class called `MultiArmedBandit`.
 The only parameter that must be passed to the object is a list containing the probability $$\in [0,1]$$ of obtaining a positive reward:

 ```python
 from multi_armed_bandit import MultiArmedBandit